 (non-mandatory, string) specifies which path in the URI space the same authentication is expected to be applied.
-The value is a space-separated list of URIs, in the same format as it was specified in domain parameter [RFC2617] for the Digest authentications, and clients are RECOMMENDED to recognize it.
-The all path elements contained in the parameter MUST be inside the specified auth-domain: if not, clients SHOULD ignore such elements.
+The value is a space-separated list of URIs, in the same format as it was specified in domain parameter [RFC2617] for the Digest authentications.
+The all path elements contained in the parameter MUST be inside the specified auth-domain; if not, clients SHOULD ignore such elements.
+For better performance, recognition of this parameter by clients are significantly important.